Development of a Localization Solution

 - Translated Help available from your own website, accessible from Dynamics 365 Business Central in your country

 All of the points listed above must be in place to declare Dynamics 365 Business Central available in the country.
-New countries will be available in quarterly cadences subject to the above mentioned lead time.
 To apply for access to build Dynamics 365 Business Central localization in countries, where Microsoft has not delivered a localization, fill in the Dynamics 365 Business Central Localization Request form.

 Business Central companion/mobile apps availability